LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

     - Editor zoom: adjusts the zoom level on the instruction editor.
     - Preview zoom: adjusts the zoom level on the preview pane of the instruction editor.
     - Track Task Progress: enables the percentage of completed tasks to be reflected on the lab instance page, as well as the class page if the lab is part of an active class.
+    - Auto-check previous tasks: when this is enabled and a task is completed, all previous tasks will be automatically checked.
 - **Markdown Help:** displays common Markdown syntax, used for reference while writing lab instructions.
 Clicking the *Learn More* button will display more information that may be helpful with authoring your lab.

 ### Upload Media and Documents